php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ```

 Compound namespaces with a depth of two or more MUST not be used.
-Therefore the
-following is the maximum compounding depth allowed:
 ```php
 <?php